-Analogously Problem~\eqref{eq:prob2proof} can be reformulated as a MIP.
+Analogously Problem~\eqref{eq:prob2proof} can be reformulated as an MIP.
 This concludes the discussion on how to compute a lower bound $L(\I)$.
 We summarize the described procedure in Algorithm~\ref{alg:exact_2_adapt}.
-Note that it is possible to adapt the na\"ive implementation of this algorithm to make it in practice computational more effective.
-For example, whenever the current best solution is improved by evaluating $h(\alpha')$, we can restart the iterative heuristic at $\alpha'$ to find a new local minimum.
+Note that it is possible to adapt the na\"ive implementation of this algorithm to make it computationally more effective in practice.
+For example, whenever the current best solution is improved by evaluating $h(\alpha')$, we can restart the local search heuristic at $\alpha'$ to find a new local minimum.